rockroman/CI_PP5_Blade/README.md

 1. Filter feature section:

 - Allows users to refine product searches on the "All Products" page.
 Users can easily narrow down their search by selecting various criteria such as price,category, name.
-Enhancing usability, the filter section helps users quickly find the desired products within the webshop.
+Enhancing usability, the filter section helps users quickly find the desired products within the web-shop.
+- User Story covered with this feature:

 <details><summary>See Filter section</summary>